troindx/nestjs-rviewer-challenge/README.md

 # older versions of docker
 $ docker-compose up db
 ```
 This will create a mongoDB container that the app can connect to.
-If you cannot run your own mongoDB database, try Cloud Atlas from Mongodb <a href="https://www.mongodb.com/cloud/atlas>here</a>.
+If you cannot run your own mongoDB database, try Cloud Atlas from Mongodb <a href="https://www.mongodb.com/cloud/atlas">here</a> and use your own connection string to store data.

+**Note** I am aware that

-Once this is done.
-You can run the following commands:
+Once you have your mongo db system ready, you can run the following commands:

 ```bash
 # development